TechWatching/techwatching.dev/input/posts/winget-override.md

 You can find the documentation of the visual studio installer with the parameters I used [here](https://docs.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio?view=vs-2019#bootstrapper-commands-and-command-line-parameters).

 # Why `override`?
 So `override` is a really useful option because it allows us to customize our program installations.
-The name `override` could seem a bit strange but in fact it is to indicate that we override the default parameters that could have been specified in the manifest of the package you are installing.
-By the way the packages and their manifests can be found in [this GitHub repository](https://github.com/microsoft/winget-pkgs/).
+The name `override` could seem a bit strange but it is to indicate that we override the default parameters that could have been specified in the manifest of the package you are installing.
+By the way, the packages and their manifests can be found in [this GitHub repository](https://github.com/microsoft/winget-pkgs/).
 If you look at some of them you will see what parameters they use by default and be able to know if you need to override them to fit your needs.

 # Pros and cons
-As we said, each installer has its own parameters so if we want to customize our installations we will have to look at each installer documentation which can be quite tiresome.
-If we compare to Chocolatey it is more or less the same but on Chocolatey site each package has a page with most of the time the parameters documentation or at least a link to the installer documentation.
+As we said, each installer has its own parameters so if we want to customize our installations we will have to look at the documentation of each installer which can be quite tiresome.
+If we compare to Chocolatey it is more or less the same but on Chocolatey site, each package has a page with most of the time the parameters documentation or at least a link to the documentation of the installer.
 Winget clearly lacks that.
-Yet, even if it requires a bit of effort to find the parameters of a package, thanks to `override` option we can fully customize its installation which is great.
+Yet, even if it requires a bit of effort to find the parameters of a package, thanks to the `override` option we can fully customize its installation and that's great.